DinPX/Weeber/README.md

 # Weeber
-An imageboard test with Godot and Gelbooru's 'API.
+An imageboard test with Godot and Gelbooru's API.

 ![preview](preview.png)